Postgraduate MSc/PgDip

 All about the course

-This course is made up of five compulsory modules which integrate theory with the clinical application and practice of nuclear medicine.
-There is a clinical practice requirement for the duration of the PgDip and you will be required to work closely with a nominated clinical supervisor.
+This part-time course is made up of five compulsory modules that integrate theory with the clinical application and practice of nuclear medicine.
+There is a clinical practice requirement for the duration of the PGDip, and you will be required to work closely with a nominated clinical supervisor.

-The PGDip runs over one year making use of the three trimesters.
-The dissertation module continues in year 2 if you wish to continue.
+The PgDip runs over one year, making use of three trimesters.
+The dissertation module continues in year two if you wish to proceed.
 There is the option of returning to complete the MSc after a break in your studies.
-You are advised to discuss with the programme leader the best option for you.
+You are advised to discuss the best option for you with the programme leader.

-The course structure provides you with the chance to exit with the following awards:
+This course provides you with the chance to exit with the following awards:

 Year one